Ordina-Group/python-event-sourcing-tutorial/exercises/exercise-01-start-game.md

 4. Now go back to the `start_game`-method and ensure that it instantiates a `GameStarted`-event containing the right information.
-Append it to `events` list you added above to ensure that don't forget about this event!
+Append it to `events` list you added above to ensure that you don't forget about this event!

 <br>